veiganlime/ml/README.md

 - Decision Tree
 - Random Forest

-# Image regonition
+## Image regonition
-- model001: Basic OCR Model with MNIST Dataset build on TensorFlow framefork
+- model001: Basic OCR Model trained on the MNIST Datase, build on the TensorFlow framework
-- model002: Basic OCR Model with EMNIST Dataset build on TensorFlow framefork
+- model002: Basic OCR Model trained on the EMNIST Dataset, build on the TensorFlow framework